dstreev/cldr-ansible/readme.md

 ```

 #### Post Cluster Steps
-If you are deploying the cluster without a blueprint, the `01_launch.sh` script will create the hosts, install and configure each host with Ambari and manually register those Ambari Agent hosts with the Ambari Server.
+If you are deploying the cluster without a blueprint, the `01_deploy.py` script will create the hosts, install and configure each host with Ambari and manually register those Ambari Agent hosts with the Ambari Server.

 ##### Next Steps
 1. Create the Cluster via Ambari.
-2. Install the patches listed above.
-  1. WIP: Run the [Ambari Environment Patch Ansible Playbook](./hdp/ambari/ambari-env-patch.yaml) playbook on the cluster after it has been created to fix any 'known' configuration issues.
+2. See the notes on [cluster configuration adjustments](./hdp_readme.md) to work in a docker stack environment.
+3. Add support of ExtJs for Oozie Web UI.
+  1. Run the [oozie extjs playbook](./hdp/setup/oozie-extjs.yaml) to add the libraries needed for the Oozie Web UI.
 3. Restart the services.

 ##### Configure Best Practices